udistrital/construct_sisifo_software/README.md

 ## Licencia

-This file is part of construct_mspi_software.
+This file is part of construct_sisfo_software.

-construct_mspi_software is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+construct_sisifo_software is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.